 As a divorce lawyer in Denver, I have seen various changes to the divorce process over the years.
 In the olden days (late 1990’s to early 2000’s), the divorce process consisted of essentially two phases: temporary orders and permanent orders.
 In the early part of the last decade, the Colorado legislature decided it would be more efficient to add a third stage, the initial status conference.
 The purpose of this conference was supposed to be an opportunity for the court to get a handle on each case, and perhaps assist in how it progresses, early on.
 This supposed to be efficient procedure has now lead to the third divorce stage or event, yet the process is no more efficient today than a decade ago.
 This posting will focus on the purpose and timing of each of the three stages:

 1. INITIAL STATUS CONFERENCE: Pursuant to current Colorado statute, each new divorce, and custody, case is required to have an initial status conference with the court roughly 40 days from when the case is filed.
+What is the initial status conference in a divorce case?
 The initial status conference is designed to be essentially an opportunity for the parties to inform the court of the issues, discuss how to deal with experts or other contested aspects of the case, and to assess potential time frames for future events.
 Statute also authorizes the entry of emergency orders at the initial status conference, such as orders regarding emergency support or visitation.
 Our Denver family law attorneys see the various courts throughout the metro area doing differing things.
 In Adams County and Douglas, the ISC is conducted with the family court facilitator, who is not a judge or magistrate.
 As such, orders will not be entered at the ISC.
 In Arapahoe County, the ISC will be heard by a Magistrate, who is a judge, or judge like figure, and who can enter orders.
 At the initial conference, beyond discussing progression of the case, either party can ask the court for a temporary orders hearing, which will be discussed below as stage 2.
 For the ISC, parties are generally required to have their financial disclosures completed and to have taken the mandatory one-time parenting class.
 For the ISC, attorneys should be prepared to discuss expert witness, most certainly whether a child and family investigator will be needed.
 The ISC can also be a time to discuss discovery issues or the filing of any motions, which cannot be done in most instances without permission from the court.

 In many cases, particularly those in those in which temporary orders are not needed, the ISC can be wasteful of time and resources (attorney fees).
 Fortunately, if both parties are represented by attorneys, they can opt out of the initial conference through the filing of a “Stipulated Case Management Plan.”
 This plan informs the court as to how the parties will proceed with the case, expert witnesses, etc. Many courts require you to show up for the ISC if you are wanting a temporary orders hearing.
 Therefore, you and your attorney should be certain you don’t need that hearing prior to waiving the ISC.